-As a new initiative, having the closed Facebook group being used by 12 mentorship groups and 187 members by the end of the 2015-2016 felt like it accomplished its purpose.
-However, the Facebook group likely did not reach its full potential, as it may take time to maintain and promote the page before returning impressive results.
+As a new initiative, the Facebook group was utilized by 12 mentorship groups and 187 members, however, will likely take time to before being utilized by all members of the program.
 Initially, it was only available to members using a University of Ottawa Gmail address, which was preventing some mentors from joining.
 In the posts shared on the group, values of the mentorship program were evident, with groups collaborating and sharing experiences.
-The increased social media visibility of the program has lead to improved access to information concerning the program as well as additional means to contact resource people (i.e. VMP student team).
-Even though the creation of a communications coordinator position occurred before the formal identification of program gaps, it played a key role in the implementations of certain innovations such as increased social media visibility mentioned above.
+The increased social media visibility of the program allowed another avenue to access to information concerning the program as well as additional means to contact the VMP program coordinators.

-In the End of the year survey comments and nominations received for mentor awards, there were many comments reflective of students understanding of the purpose of the vertical mentorship program, as seen in the results section.
+In the end of the year survey comments and nominations received for mentor awards, there were many comments reflective of students understanding of the purpose of the vertical mentorship program, as seen in the results.
 The focus was to more broadly cover the program’s goals by expanding the wide variety of topics that mentors could offer advice on.
 The comments appeared to reflect this, along with high mentor and student engagement in these topics.

 Earlier issue identification

 The feedback elicited through mid-year survey feedback intended for solutions to be proposed and implemented during the second half of the year in order to improve both mentor and mentee experience.
-Each of the students part of the VMP team were also approached several times throughout the year by second year coordinators concerning different group conflicts and other questions, and felt as though second year coordinators were comfortable in approaching them.
-The second year coordinators’ training session at the beginning of the year seemed to have promoted open communication between them and the VMP team, as we hoped.
+Each of the students part of the VMP team were also approached several times throughout the year by second year coordinators concerning different group conflicts and other questions.
+The second year coordinators’ training session at the beginning of the year may have promoted more open communication between the VMP team and second year coordinators.

 Issue identification was also felt to be aided by the introduction of electronic survey compared to paper copies used in previous years.
 This allowed for easier survey completion, as well as survey analysis, and captured the responses of students not physically present at events.
-It was also promising to see the large increase in resource awareness in the second year coordinators, as having the tools to address issues themselves hopefully reduced the need to contact program coordinators for assistance.
+A 53% increase in resource awareness in the second year coordinators may have reduced the need to contact program coordinators for assistance, due to students have the tools to address issues themselves.

 Limitations

-Like any study, the above study includes some limitations.
-There was likely collecting bias in all survey results as they were only distributed to individuals attending a mentorship event in 2014-2015 and were voluntary responses in 2015-2016.
-Measuring gap closure subjectively also limits the application of our findings.
-Assessing understanding of the program and issue identification and resolution was challenging to do through surveys.
+.
+Measuring gap closure subjectively limits the application of our findings.
+Assessing the identified gaps was challenging to do through routine program surveys, as no specific questions were aimed at respondents perceived effectiveness of the innovations.
 The assessment of the related innovations was derived from indirect program sources of feedback.
 Finally, while the mid-year survey accomplished its goal by identifying issues promptly, follow-up measures were not well established.
-Issue resolution strategies should have been in place prior to survey implementation.
+Issue resolution strategies should have been in place prior to survey implementation, including an option on the survey to have VMP student coordinators contact the group if the participant wished.

 CONCLUSION